Fender Telecaster |

 Many guitarists choose to play certain guitars because those are the ones that their heroes play—and I'm certanly no exception to that.
 My first love on electric guitar was the Fender Stratocaster, because it seemed like all the guitarists I admired played one.

 The other classic Fender electric, the Telecaster, always looked really cool to me—I loved the single cutaway and the elegance of its simple, dependable design—but it wasn't nearly as popular with the blues and rock guitarists I was listening to as the Stratocaster was.
-And when I tried playing Teles in music stores, I couldn't quite get the sound I was looking for out of them.
+And when I tried playing Teles in music stores, I couldn't quite get the sound I was looking for (at that time) out of them.

 I bought my first Telecaster mostly based on the look.
 I was—and still am—a huge fan of Bruce Springsteen, and one day in the early 90's I walked into my local guitar shop with some money burning a hole in my pocket.
 My main guitar at the time was a sunburst American Standard Stratocaster, and I think my intention that day was to buy another Strat to use as a backup on stage.